ESC101: Praxis I

 How to Succeed

 As mentioned before, much of Praxis I is done in teams.
 This is a chance for you to get to know more of your peers, learn from diverse viewpoints, and develop your ability to collaborate.
 It’s important to get to know how everyone likes to operate and find a good way to work together.
-Agree on simple rules: “If someone is late, they will buy Timbits for everyone,” or, “We will not just shoot down others’ ideas: we’ll give a reason we don’t agree and be open to debate.”
+Agree on simple rules: “If someone is late, they’ll buy Timbits for everyone,” or, “We will not just shoot down others’ ideas: we’ll give a reason we don’t agree and be open to debate.”
+If you are having any conflicts with your team, there is teamwork support run by the Insititute for Studies in Transdisciplinary Engineering Education and Practice ISTEP .

 Upper-year students recommend planning early so everyone can do their individual portions as soon as possible.
 But don’t just divide and conquer.
 Do some of the work together in the early stages so any individual work stays on track.
+It’s super important that everyone knows not only what team mates’ tasks are but what their particular challenges, constraints, and timelines are.
 Plan to review everything together multiple times throughout each stage of the project so that your work really does come from you as a team, not a collection of individuals.
 If you find a particular teamwork strategy is not working, try something different.
 Above all, don’t forget to communicate!

 Writing is a key part of professional communication, and you’ll be expected to write formally for Praxis I. The reports can be long, and the best strategy is to work on them regularly over time.
 When you’re revising and editing your work, don’t review it entirely in one go; you’ll find that fatigue impairs your reviewing and editing ability.
 Instead, focus on one thing at a time, and plan to have space to do multiple rounds, which will improve your work.
 Also, good engineering writing almost always involves making good use of well-chosen sources.
 Document your research as you go and make your own notes about your thoughts about your research.
 Citations always take longer than you expect, so do them as you go.